SuperStacie/JointVesselNet_VC-Net/README.md

 ## Result Showcase:
 ### JointVesselNet:
-In MICCAI 2020 paper JointVesselNet, our experiments includes the 3D cerebravascular segmentation from MRA from both TubeTK MRA dataset and our collaborative clinic MRA dataset (the clinic MRA dataset is called as MRAG in MICRO-MRI dataset in SciVis 2020 VC-Net).
+In JointVesselNet, our experiments include the 3D cerebravascular segmentation from MRA from both TubeTK MRA dataset and our collaborative clinic MRA dataset (the clinic MRA dataset is called as major-level MRAG in MICRO-MRI dataset in VC-Net).
 Typical qualitative results are shown below (key comparison parts are marked in circles):

 ![tubetk](Image/TubeTK.PNG)

 ### VC-Net:
-In SciVis 2020 VC-Net, we extended the general 3D cerebravascular segmentation into more challenging and finer scenarios which includes major level arteries/ veins, as well as micro-level vessels, different input image modalities are shown below:
+In VC-Net, we extended the general 3D cerebravascular segmentation framework into more challenging and finer microstructure scenarios which include multimodality major-level arteries/ veins, as well as micro-level vessels.
+Different input image modalities are shown below:

 TubeTK MRA (Whole Brain)             |  MICRO-MRI Major-Level MRAG (Midbrain) :-------------------------:|:-------------------------: